Chen Tang

 Our second issue centers around the theme of “metamorphosis.”
 As humans, we go through changes that allow us to reflect, evolve, and embrace ourselves; what has introduced the biggest change in your life thus far?

 How fitting!
 I love it.
 The thing that pops up immediately is, of course, the pandemic.
 It’s obviously been a tough year for so many people, and my heart goes out to anybody whose family has been affected by it.
-It’s been a crazy year, but for me, I took it as a time that could also be a positive, growing, reflection-filled time.
-Being cooped up in quarantine gave me tons of time to go inward and improve myself and my craft and art.
-One of the things it made me do was to remind myself to give gratitude every morning for all the little things I always overlook.
+It’s been a wild year, but for me, I took it as a time that could also be a positive, growing, reflection-filled time.
+Being cooped up in quarantine gave me tons of time to improve myself and my craft and art.
+It made me do something to remind myself to give gratitude every morning for all the little things I always overlook.
 Even being thankful for something as simple as having clean water, a sunny LA day, and a roof over my head was a way to keep myself positive and grounded.

 How do you embrace changes that are challenging?